mahaley22/Uncertainty-Sampling/index.md

 This notebook will show that not only is uncertainty positively correlated with mismatches from the target translation, but also correlated with mismatches that are actually True Negatives, i.e. not acceptable alternate translations.

 As a teaser, the above two examples show uncertainty for a couple of translated sentences.
 The higher the bar, the higher the uncertainty for given output token.
-The left shows an acceptable translation that wasn't too confident: note the "put/keep" uncertainty, and that "mask" was uncertain (but I guess we're all still getting used to the mask thing).
+The left shows an acceptable translation that wasn't too confident: note the "put/keep" uncertainty, and that "mask" shows even higher uncertainty (but I guess we're all still getting used to the mask thing).
 The right shows low uncertainty despite the "perplexed"/"confused" switch.
 I guess we're sure about that!

 ## Intro/Summary